Why become a Naturia cooperator?

 The departure of a cooperator is done according to the modalities defined by the statutes and this according to the status (founding cooperator or not) and the double test imposed by the company code.
 If you wish to resell your shares and depending on the class of shares, the person who buys them back must go through the OA again.
 It is only possible to resign from the company from January to June of each calendar year.

-13. Am I sure to get my stake back?
+12. Am I sure to get my money back?

-No, nothing is certain, but we have the guarantee of a place that has been valued by an expert and the time we have been investing for more than a year now to make Naturia an economically viable business that can be resold if necessary.
+No, nothing is certain, but we have the guarantee of a place that has been estimated by an expert and the time that we have been investing for more than a year now to make Naturia an economically viable company

 14. What about the benefits?